spiegelib/spiegelib/docs/source/getting_started/installation.rst

 	$ python3 -m pip install spiegelib

-If you want to install in a anaconda environment.
+If you want to install in an anaconda environment.
 Make sure you have created a python3 anaconda environment and have activated that environment (See :ref:`Anaconda Environment<anaconda_env>`)

 .. code-block::